How To Get Paid For Your Client’s Results

 The story starts out with a cruise ship about to leave port for a 7-day cruise.
 The ship is completely sold out, the passengers are aboard and the crew is ready to set sail.
 It’s in the final moments of preparing to leave the dock that the ship’s crew realize there’s a problem.
 They can’t get the engine to start.

 After the crew has done everything they know how to do to get the engine started and failed, they admit to the captain they’re at a loss on how to get the engine working.
-The captain starts to panic.
+Then, the captain starts to panic.
 He’s worried they’re going to have to refund all of these passengers their money.
 The captain frantically orders the crew to call an old engineer who’s long ago retired.
 He’s willing to spare no expense to hire this old engineer to come to the dock and see if he can get the ship’s engine to start.

 The crew, of course, are shocked but they radio up to start the engine.
 And to everyone’s surprise except the old engineer, the ship starts.
 The old engineer pulls out an invoice from his back pocket, hands it to the crew and leaves.
 The ship sets sail and all is well.